Victims’ Bill of Rights

 To help crime victims, these programs usually provide victim advocacy, crisis intervention, information about the case, referrals to social/community resources, assistance in filing Victims’ Compensation Assistance Program forms, help with understanding the criminal justice system, and court accompaniment

 Delaware has a Victims’ Bill of Rights which entitles you to be notified of and participate in all major phases of the criminal case process.
 You will be notified of the progress of the case in which you are the victim.
-This booklet will help you better understand what is happening in court by telling you the meaning of court terms you may not know.
+The Delaware Code and this brochure will help you better understand what is happening in court by telling you the meaning of court terms you may not know.
 It also gives you other information you may find helpful.

 NOTE: YOU MUST FILE WITHIN ONE (1) YEAR OF THE CRIME TO BE CONSIDERED FOR ASSISTANCE.